2D Molecule Drawing Module

 The Redo tool reverses an Undo command, bringing back whatever change had been cleared by Undo.
 Therefore, the Redo function is only available after the Undo tool has been used.
 This tool can also be accessed via the hotkey: CTRL+Y (PC) or Command+Y (MAC)

-The Zoom tool allows one to zoom in or out within the workspace window.
-Clicking the lower right corner of the icon opens a dropdown menu that gives three options.
+The Zoom tool allows you to zoom in or out within the workspace window.
+Clicking the lower-right corner of the icon opens a dropdown menu that gives three options.

 Zoom dropdown menu